-Most workshops are conducted with the staff or beneficiaries of our partner organisations, and are not open to individual sign-ups.
-However, we periodically hold open enrolment workshops designed for individuals or small teams.
-They are advertised on our website and newsletter in advance, but you can also sign up here to receive information about upcoming workshops!
+Most workshops are conducted with the staff or beneficiaries of our partner organizations, and are not open to individual sign-ups.
+However, we periodically hold open enrollment workshops designed for individuals or small teams.
+Sign up for our newsletter to receive information about upcoming workshops!

 5. How do you work with partners?